Zion Episcopal Church

 On beautiful Fowler Lake in Downtown Oconomowoc

-Zion's mission today is to worship, form, care, and share.
+Zion's mission today is to worship, form, and serve.
 We believe God is calling us to build a church that worships in the dignity of our Anglican tradition; that forms disciples of Jesus Christ who impact the world; that generously embraces people whoever they are and wherever they are at; that shares what we have been given; and that cares for our historic property for the benefit of the community and for future generations.

 Zion's beliefs are best expressed by the historic creeds of the church.
 The Nicene Creed is recited in every Communion liturgy, and the Apostles Creed is recited each day in Morning and Evening Prayer.
 In the Book of Common Prayer you will find other historical documents of the church and a catechism that helps explain the basic tenets of the Christian faith.